VivekSharma811/CryptoTracker/README.md

 ### Jetpack Compose:
 As a declarative UI toolkit, Jetpack Compose simplifies the process of building complex and responsive UIs.
 It enables developers to write UI code that is less error-prone and more adaptable to various device screens.

+### Jetpack Compose Canvas:
+Leveraged Jetpack Compose Canvas to make Interactive Line chart for showing the Data points to the user.

 ### Material 3:
 By implementing the latest Material Design guidelines, the app achieves a cohesive and visually appealing appearance.
 Material 3 components ensure the app is visually consistent with modern Android apps, providing a familiar experience for users.